xnyan/domino/exp-test/README.md

 ./sbin/build.sh settings.sh

-This will generates 4 binary files, client, fastpaxos, dynamic, epaxos.
+This will generate 4 binary files, client, fastpaxos, dynamic, epaxos.

 dynamic is an alias name for domino. epaxos has the protocols of EPaxos, Mencius, and Multi-Paxos.